willdurand/willdurand.github.io/_posts/2022-06-21-deep-dive-into-containers.md

 ## Conclusion

 I learned so much recently!
-If you want to know more about _my_ work, you can find [Yacr][], [Yacs][] and [Yaman][] on [GitHub][repo].
+If you want to know more about this work, you can find [Yacr][], [Yacs][] and [Yaman][] on [GitHub][repo].
 Feel free to try them out on [Gitpod][] or locally using [Vagrant][].